arturobminski/academic-web/content/authors/admin/_index.md

   - Visitors
 ---

-Currently a PhD candidate at the Paris School of Economics, I use tools such as Python, R, Stata, and QGIS to study international migration, attitudes, culture, and conflict.
+Currently a PhD candidate at the Paris School of Economics, I use tools such as Python, R, Stata, and QGIS to study international migration, attitudes, educational choices, and health.
 I am also affiliated with Université Paris 1 Panthéon-Sorbonne, where I am teaching Statistics and Probability and have previously taught econometrics, the Swedish Institute for Social Research (SOFI) at Stockholm University, the Mistra Center for Sustainable Markets (Misum) at the Stockholm School of Economics, and the Institut Convergences Migrations, a CNRS research institute.

 From the Paris School of Economics, I am well trained in using quantitative tools, including R, Stata, and GIS, to analyze data for policy relevant insights.
+From Whispr Group, I also have almost 10 years of experience analyzing structured and unstructured qualitative and quantitative data to find and deliver insights to executives in a range of sectors.
 In addition, I have the theoretical underpinnings in topics such as education, development, political economy, and public economics to put them into context.

-In years 2020 and 2021, I worked as a Research Assistant at the Stockholm School of Economics on topics such as immigration, education, political representation, and COVID-19.